Farming can be tough. Farming a crop that has only recently been recognized as fully legal is even tougher.

 Julie and Lisa talked about the harvesting process.

 “We actually do two passes to the field,” said Jule.
-“In the first pass, we harvest the top colas—the big “glory buds” at the top of the plant .
+“In the first pass, we harvest the top colas—the big “glory” at the top of the plant .
 Then we hang them to dry for 7-10 days.”
-The buds are what is used for the production of smokable Hemp CBD pre-rolled cones.
+They are what is used for the production of smokable CBD Hemp.

 “In our second pass, we harvest the biomass which is used for extraction,” she went on to explain.
 “The biomass is where the CBD oil comes from.”